mtMartijn/cover/README.md

 This is the source code for the cover of my PhD dissertation.

-Front page is an image of a 3D microwave cavity as this was the main experimental setup of my research.
+Front page is an abstract representation of a 3D microwave cavity.
+It's an isometric projection of a rectangular 'box' which acts as a window through which you can see the back cover.
+Three-dimensional microwave cavities were the main research area of my PhD.

 <img src="data/181216_160354_v7.png" alt="front" width="500"/>

-The back page is an image of a tree, simply because I think trees are beautiful!
-And they are very tricky to generate procedurally.
+The back page is an image of a distant tree with its reflection on a body of water.
+You could see it as the tree of knowledge or of wisdom to give it more symbolic meaning, but the truth is, I just think the branching of trees is very pretty.
+And it was a fun challenge to learn how to create it procedurally.

 <img src="data/181216_160349_v7.png" alt="back" width="500"/>